pnopjp/AzureKuduInstanceSelector/README.md

 ## How to use

 1. Open the App Service or Functions page where you want to make an SSH connection or open Kudu in Azure Portal.
-1. Click 'Launch Azure Kudu' extension icon on Google Chrome.
+1. Click "Launch Azure Kudu" extension icon on Google Chrome.
 1. Click the "Kudu" or "console" button of the target instance.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Copyright